Tianl1234/rage-quit-analyst/README.md

 - Intelligent music handling during Zen Mode:
   * If music was already playing → it keeps playing uninterrupted, Zen Mode just shows the popup
   * If no music was playing → Zen Mode starts a song and stops it afterwards
-- Music controls – scan folder for MP3s, previous/next track
+- Music controls – scan folder for MP3s, previous/next track – **hidden by default, appear on double‑click**
+- Volume slider – adjust music volume (hidden together with music controls)
-- Drag‑anywhere overlay (click and drag the WPM label or buttons)
+- Drag‑anywhere overlay (click and drag the WPM label)
 - Auto‑install missing dependencies (pynput, pygame) on first run
 - No console window when saved as .pyw